Bioconductor/EuroBioc2018/README.md

 Wed.
 5 Dec. evening.
 There will be a talk by [Lisa McShane](https://brb.nci.nih.gov/aboutBRP/lmcshane.htm) at Ludwig-Maximilians University (LMU) from 5-6pm, followed by a presentation of the [STRATOS](http://www.stratos-initiative.org) initiative.
 This is an opportunity for the two groups to meet.
 We plan to go for some beer and food downtown afterward (self-funded).

 Thur.
-6 Dec. evening We will visit the Christmas market in the city centre and have a dinner party (self-funded) at the brewery [Hofbrauhaus](https://www.hofbraeuhaus.de/en/) afterwards.
+6 Dec. evening we will visit the Christmas market in the city centre and have a dinner party (self-funded) at the brewery [Hofbrauhaus](https://www.hofbraeuhaus.de/en/) afterwards.

 Sat.
 8 Dec.
 If the snow condition allows it, some organizers will go skiing in Garmisch, a ski resort near Munich.
 Everyone is welcome to join.
 Here some information from last year about a [train & ski-pass offer](https://www.bahn.de/p/view/mdb/bahnintern/angebotsberatung/regio/laender-tickets/pdfs/2017/mdb_260597_garmischer_ski_ticket_2017_18_flyer.pdf).